-Does mobile phone users in Pakistan know that how much money government forcefully snatches from him in terms of those taxes that are not applicable to him?
+Does mobile phone users in Pakistan know that how much money government forcefully snatches from them in terms of those taxes that are not applicable to them?

 Even more interesting is the fact that this tax is collected from the people who do not fall into the taxable bracket owing to their lower income levels.
 And the statistics spoke for themselves when FBR furnished a report to the parliamentary committee while revealing that only Rs.
 4 billion was claimed last year out of Rs.
 48 billion collected amount which is merely 8% of the total.
 However, remaining 92% (Rs.
 44 billion) was never returned to the public.
 In other words, the hard earned money of poor laborers and masons that they earn in very small chunks every day and which is leaked out of their pockets in shape of a tax on mobile recharge is still lying with the government.
 It happens every year and we are only crying over Panama and Surrey Palace.